tunapro1234/tunapro1234/README.md

 ### Some Past Projects

 *Most of these were personal experiments, so they're a bit hard to read – README files were a luxury back then.
 I never expected anyone else to look at them :-(*

+- **elevator\_optimization**: This is a Rust-based framework I’m building to test the efficiency of elevator algorithms.
+It’s more than just algorithms; it includes a neural network (trained with a genetic algorithm!) to explore and improve elevator performance.
+It’s exciting to see how different algorithms measure up under simulated conditions.
+We created this project for Boğaziçi AI's competition (and we won yaay).

 - **vector-h**: My first pure C project from four years ago.
 It’s a C99 macro that lets you create vector classes for any type, so you get some flexibility even in C. This was one of my first experiences diving deep into low-level programming, and it laid the groundwork for some of my later work in Rust.